rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 2. Click the `Add` button under `Publish xUnit test result report` and select `JUnit`.
 In the pattern field enter `test-report.xml`.
 In the `Failed Tests Thresholds`  input box enter 0 under `Red Ball Total`.
 It should look a little something like this:
 ![new-gitlab-proj](../images/exercise3/post-build-actions.png)

 2. Click `save` or `apply` at the bottom to save the changes.
-Rerun the `dev-todolist-fe-build` job and verify that this passes and the `build` and `bake` jobs are both triggered.
+Run the `dev-todolist-fe-build` job and verify that this passes and the `build` and `bake` jobs are both triggered.

 2. We're now going to deliberately fail a test to ensure that `bake` and `deploy` jobs aren't triggered if any tests fail.
 Go to `ListOfTodos.spec.js` in `/tests/unit/vue-components` and head to `line 38`.
 Add `not.` before `toHaveBeenCalled()`.
 ![new-gitlab-proj](../images/exercise3/change-test-to-fail.png)

-2. Push this to Gitlab and rerun the build job.
+2. Push this to Gitlab and run the build job.
 ```bash
 $ git add .
 $ git commit -m "Deliberately failed test to test the pipeline stops me deploying broken code"